-Number of units: 1 Faculty: English Fees: \$30 Board Developed Course Contact: Ms Sarah McGrego or - Rel.
-Head Teacher English HSC exam: No ATAR: Yes - Category A

-Prerequisites: English Extension 1 (1 unit - Year 12) is a prerequisite for English Extension 2

-Corequisites: English Advanced

-Exclusions: English EAL/D, English Standard, English Studies, English Life Skills

-The English Extension 2 course enables students who are accomplished in their use of English with the opportunity to craft language and refine their personal voice in critical and creative ways.
+Number of units: 1 Faculty: English Fees: \$30 Board Developed Course Contact: Ms Kristy Collins - H lead Teacher English HSC exam: No ATAR: Yes - Category A Prerequisites: English Extens ion 1 (1 unit - Year 12) is a pre erequisite for English Extension 2 Corequisites: English Advanc ed Exclusions: English EAL/D, En glish Standard, English Studie s, English Life Skills Course description The English Extension 2 course enables students who are accomplished in their use of English with the opportunity to craft language and refine their personal voice in critical and creative ways.
 They can master skills in the composition process to create a substantial and original Major Work that extends the knowledge, understanding and skills developed throughout Stage 6 English courses.
 Through the creative process they pursue areas of interest independently, develop deep knowledge and manipulate language in their own extended compositions.
 The course develops independent and collaborative learning skills and higher-order critical thinking that are essential at tertiary levels of study and in the workplace.

-In the English Extension 2 Year 12 course, students develop a sustained composition, and document their reflection on this process.
+Yea r 12 only What students learn In the English Extension 2 Year 12 course, students develop a sustained composition, and document their reflection on this process.
 The course requires students to undertake a composition process in order to complete a Major Work and Reflection Statement.

-Across Stage 6 the selection of texts should give students experience of the following as appropriate:

-- texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander Peoples - a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media, multimedia and digital texts.

-Year 12 English Extension 2 students are required to:

-- complete a Major Work which involves students undertaking extensive independent investigation involving a range of complex texts during the composition process and document this in their Major Work Journal and Reflection Statement.

-- Students can choose to compose in ONE of the following forms:
+Course requirements Across Stage 6 the selection of texts should give students experience of the following as appropriate: texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander Peoples a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media, multimedia and digital texts.
+Course requirements Year 12 English Extension 2 students are required to: complete a Major Work which involves students undertaking extensive independent investigation involving a range of complex texts during the composition process and document this in their Major Work Journal and Reflection Statement.
+Students can choose to compose in ONE of the following forms: short fiction creative nonfiction poetry critical response script (short film, television, drama) podcasts (drama, storytelling, speeches, performance poetry) Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.

-- short fiction

-- creative nonfiction

-- poetry

-- critical response

-- script (short film, television, drama)

-- podcasts (drama, storytelling, speeches, performance poetry)

-Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
 It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
-There will be a maximum of three tasks in Year 11 and four tasks in Year 12.
+There will be a maximum of three tasks in Year 11 and four tasks in Year 12. sment tasks, components and Careers: Media Representative, Journalist, Tertiary Humanities Student, Service and Hospitality Industry Workers, Public Relations Officer, Researcher, Teacher or Lecturer, Lawyer, Professional Writer, Actor, Playwright, Philosopher.